 Position risk refers to the risk of holding and/or taking positions in debt securities or other interest raterelated instruments within the trading activity.
 Given its low exposure, the Bank uses the maturity-based Standardised Approach for measuring and monitoring its position risk.

-As of 31 December 2023, the Bank maintained \$0 of position risk exposure with a capital requirement of \$0 both of which are considered immaterial for the business.
+As of 31 December 2024, the Bank maintained \$0 of position risk exposure with a capital requirement of \$0.

 11.2.2 Foreign exchange risk